 Parliament

 I took photos outside of the Parliament building and then had to rush to get to my bus.
 The building is another architectural highlight of Vienna.
 It looks palatial The building is huge.
-Theophil Hansen drafted the design.
+Theophil Hansen designed the design.
 Hansen was a scholar of classical Greek architecture.
 The Parliament is built in the neoclassical style.
-The Greek influence of the Austrian Parliament is evident as the Parliament features towering white columns and statues of Greek and Roman historians and Gods.
+The Greek influence of the Austrian Parliament is clear as the Parliament features towering white columns and statues of Greek and Roman historians and gods.

 Ringstrasse (Ringstraβe)